-Here’s what I would do.
+Here’s what I would do for deteriorating decks.
 First of all, the deck boards that are cracked or checked or deteriorated, one thing to try is to flip over those worn deck boards.
 Because the underside of those deck boards is usually as good as the day it went down.
 Even though it’s cracked on top, the side that was not exposed to the sun is usually in pretty good condition.
 So you try to do that as much as you can.
 For ones that are really bad – just have to be replaced.
 Just replace those with new cedar decking boards.
 And yes, it’s not going to match.

-And then once all the repair has been done, then you want to use a deck-washing product like the one that makes – that Flood Wood Care makes.
+And then once all the repair for deteriorating decks has been done, then you want to use a deck-washing product like the one that makes – that Flood Wood Care makes.
 You run a deck wash across everything and then you want to hit it with at least two coats of solid stain.
 So not paint but solid stain.
 Not semi-transparent, not transparent but solid-color stain.
 And a good-quality solid-color stain, that’s going to look all the same.
 It’s going to maintain its wood quality, so you’ll see the grain through the stain, and it’ll look perfect.